-- 7.1.3.1 In all cases of counting out under Rule 7.1.3 and Rules 7.2.1 and 7.3.1, central bulls-eyes shall count higher in value than bulls-eyes. - 7.1.3.2 If at one distance only by the value of each shot successively commencing with the last. - 7.1.3.3 If at more than one distance, by range totals in order of distances commencing with the last, but where the aggregate consists of two or more matches at the same distance, counting out shall in the first place be determined by match totals in the order fired from last to first.
+- 7.1.3.1 In all cases of counting out under Rule 7.1.3 and Rules 7.2.1 and 7.3.1, central bulls-eyes shall count higher in value than bulls-eyes.
+For TR shooters a Super V shall count the same as a central bull.
+In the case of F Standard or F Open, a Super V shall count higher than a central bull. - 7.1.3.2 If at one distance only by the value of each shot successively commencing with the last. - 7.1.3.3 If at more than one distance, by range totals in order of distances commencing with the last, but where the aggregate consists of two or more matches at the same distance, counting out shall in the first place be determined by match totals in the order fired from last to first.
 If still a tie in either case then by taking the value of each shot successively commencing with the last fired at the last range or in the case of more than one match, at the same distance in the order fired from last to first. - 7.1.3.4 If by stages, by stage totals successively commencing with the last stage.
 If still a tie, by range totals successively commencing with the last range and if still a tie, by taking each shot successively as in the preceding sub rule. - 7.1.3.5 If a tie cannot be decided by any of the above sub rules the prize money shall be divided equally between the said competitors.

-7.2 Ties in Team Shoots where each shot is separately marked.
+7.2 Ties in Team Shoots where each shot is separately marked:-

-- 7.2.1 If at one distance: - 7.2.1.1 By the aggregate totals of the last shot of all members of the team. - 7.2.1.2 If still a tie by the aggregate totals of all members' shots successively commencing with the last - 7.2.2 If at more than one distance or in the case of two or more shoots at the same distance: - 7.2.2.1 By the team range totals commencing in the order fired from last to first. - 7.2.2.2 If still a tie by applying Rule 7.2.1 commencing in the order fired from last to first - 7.2.2.3 If still a tie by a member of each team involved nominated by his Captain firing tie shots in the manner laid down in rule 7.1.2.5 and 7.1.2.6
+- 7.2.1 If at one distance, then:- - 7.2.1.1 By the aggregate totals of the last shot of all members of the team. - 7.2.1.2 If still a tie by the aggregate totals of all members' shots successively commencing with the last. - 7.2.2 If at more than one distance or in the case of two or more shoots at the same distance, then:- - 7.2.2.1 By the team range totals commencing in the order fired from last to first. - 7.2.2.2 If still a tie by applying Rule 7.2.1 commencing in the order fired from last to first. - 7.2.2.3 If still a tie by a member of each team involved nominated by his Captain firing tie shots in the manner laid down in rule 7.1.2.5 and 7.1.2.6.

-7.3 Ties in Individual and Team Shoots where each shot is not separately marked
+7.3 Ties in Individual and Team Shoots where each shot is not separately marked:-